 Some will always want it warmer, some will always want it cooler.

-In cooler climates, unless you like sweaty people stinking the place up, its better for others to make themselves warmer with a jumper or scarf – unless you like a nudist coworking space where some people strip off as it’s too hot.
+In warmer climates, unless you like sweaty people stinking the place up, it’s better for others to make themselves warmer with a jumper or scarf (unless you like a nudist coworking space where some people strip off as it’s too hot).
 You decide.